Asbestos Exposure Among Plumbers and Pipefitters

 Compensation for Asbestos Exposure

-People who have been diagnosed with asbestos cancer usually qualify for some legal helps.
+People who have been diagnosed with asbestos cancer usually qualify for some legal help.
 Workers’ compensation is a type of insurance for companies that cover work-related illness and injury.
 However, retired plumbers and pipefitters are no longer covered by this wage-loss benefits program.

 If the illness causes some disability, individuals may qualify for Medicare and Social Security benefits.
 Also, veterans may be eligible for disability benefits and healthcare coverage from the VA.